 Instructions

-• Bring a large pot of water to a boil and add 2 tablespoons of kosher salt and a 1/2 teaspoon of olive oil.
-Boil the lasagna noodles (work in batches and stir well to avoid sticking) to very al dente (about 4-5 minutes).
+• Bring a large pot of salted water (along with a 1/2 teaspoon of olive oil) to boil.
+Boil the lasagna noodles (work in batches and stir well to avoid sticking) to very al dente (about 3-4 minutes less than box instructions).
 Scoop out sheets with a mesh strainer or pasta spider and shock in ice water.
 Lay flat the lasagna noodles on parchment paper or clean dish towels.

 • In a large bowl combine all the ricotta mixture ingredients.

-• In a 9 by 13 (or 10 by 15) baking dish place a drop of olive oil and wipe the bottom and sides.
+• In a 9x13 (or 10x15) baking dish place a drop of olive oil and wipe the bottom and sides.
 Next add a thick layer of meat sauce, completely coating the bottom of the baking dish.

 • Place 6 lasagna noodles on the first level (they should slightly overlap).
 Spread a thick layer of the ricotta mixture onto the noodles, then layer 1/3 of the mozzarella, another thick layer of meat sauce, and finally 1/3 of the grated Pecorino Romano cheese.